-Thanks to our generous supporters, we have awarded 75 grants totalling almost $160 million to world-class Australian research initiatives.
+Thanks to our generous supporters, we have awarded 78 grants totalling over $165 million to 42 world-class Australian research initiatives.

 The donations we receive go towards world-class scientists to help them conduct ground-breaking research with the power to outsmart cancer.
 Our esteemed Medical Research Advisory Committee ensures that only the most promising cancer research initiatives in Australia receive our funding.
 Our Advisory Committee awards grants for maximum impact and innovation in cancer prevention, diagnosis and treatment.

 Cancer and the crab have been linked since the early days of medicine.
 The origin of the word cancer has been linked to the Greek physician Hippocrates (460 – 370 BCE), who is considered by many to be the Father of Medicine.
 Hippocrates used the term ‘karcinos’ (the word for crab) to describe a tumour, because the blood vessels which surround a tumour are crab-like in shape.